wghou/tinyworlds/README.md

 We are only at the beginning of world modeling.
 Are you getting it?

+I hope TinyWorlds will help you to understand world modeling better.

-# Overview
+### Architecture Overview
 ![tinyworldsarch](/assets/tinyworldsarchv3.png)

-TinyWorlds uses an autoregressive transformer world model over discrete tokens, so we can use SOTA LLM techniques to improve our world model.
+It is an autoregressive transformer over discrete tokens, so we can also use SOTA LLM techniques to improve our world model.

 Why discrete tokens?
 Discretization makes our dynamics prediction problem much easier, because instead of predicting an image a near-infinite continuous space, it need only select one of the ~1000 tokens in our vocabulary (aka codebook).